-For charged particles, the total cross section does not exist because of the Coulomb singularity in, for example, the elastic scattering reaction.
-Coulomb scattering is "soft" in that the Coulomb force always acts to gently nudge the projectile at all distances.
-To implement Coulomb scattering in practice one divides up scattering events by angle relative to the center-of-mass momentum of the target and projectile.
+scattering events by angle relative to the center-of-mass momentum of the target and projectile.
 At small angles, one uses condensed history treatments (Seco, 2013).
-At large angles, one uses the large-angle Coulomb scattering approximation which treats the reaction as a "hard" inelastic collision.
+At large angles, one uses the large-angle Coulomb scattering plus "nuclear plus interference" approximation which treats the reaction as a "hard" inelastic collision.
 This mixture of treatments means the data cannot be heated.

-Regardless of the projectile-target combination, once we decide that a "hard" collision will occur, we can proceed as follows:
+For a "hard" collision, we can proceed as follows:

-- Determine which material was hit by assigning probabilities proportional to $\sigma_x(E)$ - For the material, decide what reaction occurred by assigning probabilities proportional to the ratio of each partial cross section to the total cross section for that material - Once the reaction is decided, determine what particles will be emitted - Loop over emitted particles - If the multiplicity is not constant, sample the number of emitted particles using the energy-dependent multiplicity which may be given as a distribution (e.g., $P(\nu)$).

-- Depending on the kinematics (two-body or uncorrelated), sample the emitted particle's energy and/or angle - If particle or reaction product decays, follow the decays ... - Where possible, use energy/momentum conservation to determine the recoil energy and momentum
+- Determine which material was hit by assigning probabilities proportional to $\sigma_x(E)$ - For the material, decide what reaction occurred by assigning probabilities proportional to the ratio of each partial cross section to the total cross section for that material - Once the reaction is decided, determine what particles will be emitted - Loop over emitted particles - If the multiplicity is not constant, sample the number of emitted particles using the energy-dependent multiplicity which may be given as a distribution (e.g., $P(\nu)$). - Depending on the kinematics (two-body or uncorrelated), sample the emitted particle's energy and/or angle - If particle or reaction product decays, follow the decays ... - Where possible, use energy/momentum conservation to determine the recoil energy and momentum